-Remember, the more value your content provides, the more likely that people will be interested in your business.
+Remember, the more value your content provides, the more readers you’ll attract.
 That’s why the Medium plugin for WordPress is such a useful tool to put your WordPress posts in front of an engaged audience.

 So, Can I Get Paid to Write a Blog?

 Yes – for your clients.
 Yes – for yourself.
 The need for freelancers to write blog posts and other types of content is growing all the time.
-Every business needs a website; every website needs a blog; every blog needs a writer.
+Every business needs a website, every website needs a blog, and every blog needs a writer.
 If you want to learn more about how to build a profitable blog, my friend Fleur can teach you.